ABindoff/alex_mixed_models/pseudoreplication.md

 The first issue we can see is that cells from embryo `c` were allocated only to the control condition, and cells from embryo `d` were allocated only to the treatment condition so any effect of `treatment` might be confounded by `embryo` for these observations (or perhaps the effect of `embryo` might be confounded by `treatment`?)
 If we consider only embryo `a` and `b`, we have an unbalanced design.
 Additionally, there is a strong effect for embryos `b` and `c`.
 We call this effect a 'random' effect because these embryos are drawn at random from the population, and we might want to estimate the *distribution* of `embryo` effects, rather than a 'fixed' effect (which we can control or choose).

-Fortunately, we know what the 'true' effects of interest are, so all that remains is to specify our model correctly and see how good the resulting estimates are.
+Fortunately, we know what the 'true' effects of interest are, so it remains to specify our model correctly and see how good the resulting estimates are.

 Ignoring the true number of replicates and random effects, we fit a general linear model as if each observation is a true replicate -